Traveler (American TV series): Synopsis

 The series follows Jay Burchell (Matt Bomer) and Tyler Fog (Logan Marshall-Green), two graduate students who become suspects when the fictitious Drexler Museum in New York is bombed while they are pulling a juvenile prank.
 It appears that their friend and roommate, Will Traveler (Aaron Stanford), has framed them for the bombing.
 Afterwards, Traveler disappears and there is no evidence that he ever existed.
 Jay and Tyler flee from the authorities, who believe them to be domestic terrorists.
 While on the run and trying to clear their own names, they attempt to delve into Will Traveler's past in hopes of discovering Will's motives for turning on his friends.

 Meanwhile, Traveler goes on a similar search for answers.
 It is revealed that he is in fact a secret agent working for a division of the Department of Homeland Security called the Fourth Branch, and slowly a complex conspiracy is unraveled.

 Jay and Tyler reunite with Will by the seventh episode, and together the three attempt to bring those responsible to justice.
-They manage to kidnap Jack Freed, director of the Fourth Branch, but before they can use him to clear Jay and Tyler's names, the limousine with Jack Freed in it explodes.
+They manage to kidnap Jack Freed, director of the Fourth Branch, but before they can use him to clear Jay and Tyler's names, the limousine with Jack Freed in it explodes and the series was cancelled with no further resolution.